 In Tennessee

-After Roe in Tennessee, abortion will be illegal in most circumstances.
+After Roe in Tennessee, abortion is illegal in most circumstances.
 Hear from Family Action Council of Tennessee about what’s at stake, and how you can be part of the fight for life.
-Then, keep reading to find out more about what abortion law would be in your state after Roe.
+Then, keep reading to find out more about your state’s post-Roe abortion laws.”

 THE BIG QUESTION